JosephKav/Release-Notifier/README.md

       url_commands:                                     # Optional.
 Used when type="url" as a list of commands to filter out the release from the URL content.
         - type: "regex", "replace" or "split"  # Required.
 Type of command to filter release with.
           regex: 'grafana\/tree\/v[0-9.]+"'    # Required if type="regex".
 Regex to split URL content on.
-          index: -1                            # Required if type="split".
+          index: -1                            # Required if type = "regex" or "split".
 Take this index of the split data. (supports negative indices).
           old: "TEXT_TO_REPLACE"               # Required if type="replace".
 Replace this text.
           new: "REPLACE_WITH_THIS"             # Required if type="replace".
 Replace with this text.
           text: "ABC"                          # Required if type="split".
 Split on this text.